The Critical LYZ Equation in K\"ahler Geometry: Introduction

-The last case is new and requires a corresponding Liouville-type theorem.
-Note that $v + |z|^2$ is plurisubharmonic and $\Delta v$ is uniformly bounded in the weak sense (see Remark \ref{vlaplacebound}).
-When following the argument in \cite{dk2017ajm,szek2018}, we find that the first case can be handled similarly.
-For the second case, we need to show that the standard mollification $[v]_r$ of $v$, as well as $\frac{1}{3} [(v^\epsilon)^2]_r - \tau_0 |z|^2$, are subsolutions, where $v^\epsilon = [v]_\epsilon$ and $\tau_0 > 0$ is sufficiently small.
-To address this issue, our starting observation is that a smooth function $v$ satisfies $\sigma_{n-1} + \sigma_n = 0$ (resp. $\ge 0$) on $\mathbb{C}^n$ if and only if the function $v + |z_{n+1}|^2$ satisfies $\sigma_n = 0$ (resp. $\ge 0$) on $\mathbb{C}^{n+1}$, where $z_{n+1}$ is a new complex variable.
-Based on this observation, we use potential theory to obtain the required Liouville-type theorem (see Theorem \ref{LiouTh}).
+then $v$ must be a constant. \end{theorem} In the proof of this theorem, we follow the Dinew-Ko{\l}odziej Liouville-type argument as in \cite{dk2017ajm,szek2018} and divide the proof into two cases.
+The first case can be handled similarly.
+For the second case, since the equation is not homogeneous, we need to show that the standard mollification \([v]_r\) of \(v\) and \(\frac{1}{3}[(v^\epsilon)^2]_r - \tau_0|z|^2\) are still subsolutions, where \(v^\epsilon = [v]_\epsilon\) and \(\tau_0 > 0\) is sufficiently small.
+The key observation is that a smooth function \(v\) satisfies \(\sigma_{n-1} + \sigma_n = 0\) (resp. \(\geq 0\)) on \(\mathbb{C}^n\) if and only if the function \(v + |z_{n+1}|^2\) satisfies \(\sigma_n = 0\) (resp. \(\geq 0\)) on \(\mathbb{C}^{n+1}\), where \(z_{n+1}\) is a new complex variable.
+Based on this observation, we employ both potential theory and viscosity solution methods to obtain the required Liouville-type theorem.
+As a byproduct, the similar Liouville-type theorem also holds for the equation $\sigma_{k}+\sigma_{k-1}=0$ (see the last section for related problems).

 Finally, we find some applications of the main result.
-In general, the \emph{critical} LYZ equation has the form
+The first consequence is to solve the 2-Hessian equation in dimension 3 under weaker conditions than those required by Sun \cite{sun2017cpam}.